List of organizations designated by the SPLC as hate groups: Anti-LGBTQ

-Anti-LGBTQ (lesbian, gay, bisexual, transgender, queer) or anti-gay can refer to activities in certain categories (or combinations of categories): attitudes against or discrimination against LGBTQ people, violence against LGBT people, LGBT rights opposition and religious opposition to homosexuality.
+Anti-LGBTQ (lesbian, gay, bisexual, transgender, queer) or anti-gay can refer to activities in certain categories (or combinations of categories): attitudes against or discrimination against LGBTQ people, violence against LGBTQ people, opposition to LGBTQ rights, and religious opposition to homosexuality.

 The following groups have been listed as active anti-LGBTQ hate groups in the SPLC's annual reports (years in parentheses refer to the year in which the group is included):

 Eighty-six organizations were designated under this classification in 2023.
 This is an increase by about one-third from previous years and the highest number of anti-LGBTQ groups SPLC has ever listed.